MasteryEducation/SecuritiesExamsMastery.ca/content/csc/11/6/index.md

 - [x] Information relating only to share buyback announcements.
 - [ ] Only facts disclosed during quarterly earnings calls.

-> **Explanation:** “Material” information is any undisclosed data that would influence an investor’s decision.
-It’s not limited to a specific category—it could include mergers, contracts, financial reports, etc.
+> **Explanation:**( “Material” information is any undisclosed data that would influence an investor’s decision.
+It’s not limited to a specific category—it could include mergers, contracts, financial reports, etc.)

----

 ### Which organization coordinates the provincial securities regulators in Canada?